 CGS organizations must analyze investments holistically when making temporary cuts, balancing the trade-offs between near-term realities and longer-term considerations.

-To allow elastic cost structures, CGS organizations will need to reset the cost baseline for the new reality, improve the effectiveness of zero-based cost strategies, and incorporate and maintain a broader culture of cost ownership.
+To allow elastic cost structures, CGS organizations must reset the cost baseline for the new reality, improve the effectiveness of zero-based cost strategies, and incorporate and maintain a broader culture of cost ownership.

 Reducing stock-keeping unit (SKU) complexity to streamline cash management; variabilizing costs, including technology (e.g., software-as-a-service and cloud), and outsourcing non-core activities, while investing in greater data intelligence can help better adjust cost structures and manage liquidity.